 What should I do if my pet is accidentally given too many doses?
-Contact your vet immediately, as an overdose of mitotane can be very serious and potentially life-threatening.
+Contact your vet immediately if your dog is given an overdose of colchicine as this can be fatal.

-Can my pet take mitotane if I am already giving them other drugs?
+Can my pet take colchicine if I am already giving them other drugs?

 Tell your vet if you are giving your pet any other medications, even if you think they already know.
 This includes herbal or off-the-shelf remedies from a pet shop or pharmacy.
-Mitotane can rapidly change the insulin requirements of diabetic dogs and cats early in their treatment and therefore careful monitoring is required.
-Do not give your pet mitotane if they are already taking spironolactone (a drug used in some heart conditions) or phenobarbital (used to help manage epileptic fits).
+Do not give your pet colchicine if they are already taking ciclosporin (used to treat atopy, a common allergic skin condition).
+Check with your vet if you are also giving your pet non-steroidal anti-inflammatory drugs (NSAIDs), which are used to treat many conditions, most commonly arthritis.

-What are the possible side effects of mitotane for my pet?
+What are the possible side effects of colchicine for my pet?